xuehuinet/mwc-wallet/doc/slatepack_data_format.md

 Future usage        | any       | Here we can write encrypted frontward compatible data.
 CRC32               | last 4 bytes | The check sum for Unencrypoted and Encrypted data.
 It allow to verify is unencrypted or encrypted data was adjusted

+## Slate package binary (not encrypted) tail

+Currently nothing, can be used for frontward compatible data.